 Consumer Proposals with David Sklar & Associates

-The unfortunate reality is that many Toronto residents have been thrown into financial instability because of the current health crisis and are now concerned about what to do next.
-If you need financial help, David Sklar & Associates are here for you.
+The unfortunate reality is that many Ontario residents have been thrown into financial instability because of the current health crisis and are now concerned about what to do next.
+If you need financial help, the licensed insolvency trustees at David Sklar & Associates are here for you.

 We offer over-the-phone consultations and electronic document signing so that you can access our services from the safety of your home.
 We want to encourage our clients to prioritize their health as best as they can during these uncertain times.

 Patience can be rewarding.
 If you wait to apply for credit after you complete your consumer proposal and rebuild your credit score, you’re going to get better options from lenders.
 Contact us today so we can walk you through your options.